Doctoral Internship in Health Service Psychology 2025-2026

 Provision of Supervision

 During the academic year, interns receive hands-on experience supervising practicum students from WSU’s APA-approved doctoral program in Clinical Psychology.
-They help train and supervise these students in conducting initial consultations, providing outreaches, and co-facilitating skills-based workshops such as the ACT-based Navigating Distress workshop, the DBT-inspired Mood Management workshop, the CBT for Anxiety group, and/or a Mindfulness workshop.
+They help train and supervise these students in conducting initial consultations, providing outreaches, and co-facilitating skills-based workshops such as the ACT-based Getting Unstuck workshop, the DBT-inspired Mood Management workshop, the CBT for Anxiety workshop, or a Mindfulness workshop.

 Interns begin group supervision of supervision during summer orientation and receive weekly group supervision of their supervision during the academic year.
 They also regularly address supervision of supervision with their individual clinical supervisor.